-WHEREAS, the advantages of coordinated planning for the area will achieve development of the River Corridor as a regional multi-purpose resource, resolve the conflicts of use of land and water, preserve and enhance its natural, aesthetic, cultural, and historical value for the public use, and protect its environmentally sensitive areas;
+- With unregulated development and uncoordinated planning would threaten the public interest. - 4.
+With coordinated planning would achieve development as a multipurpose resource, resolve the conflicts of use of land and water, preserve and enhance its natural, aesthetic, cultural, and historical value for the public use, and protect its environmentally sensitive areas; and,